20 Best Things to Do in Pensacola, FL

-Arguably one of the best State Parks of Florida, the Big Lagoon State Park can be referred to as a huge recreational paradise!
+Arguably one of the best state parks in Florida, Big Lagoon State Park can be referred to as a vast recreational paradise.

 It is spread over 705 acres of land, lined by the northern boundary of Big Lagoon and the Pensacola Bay to the east.

-There is nothing the park misses out on—there are trails, boating and stargazing facilities, geocaching, picnic areas, bird-gazing and wildlife viewing and even wedding venues, to name just a few.
+There is nothing the park misses out on—there are trails, boating and stargazing facilities, geocaching, picnic areas, birdwatching and wildlife viewing areas, and even wedding venues, to name just a few.

 This amazing place came into existence in 1978, before which it was just a marsh or a basin swamp.

-If there’s anything that’s been shining consistently—may the sunshine or rain descend on it—on the Gulf of Mexico’s waters since the 19th century, it is the Pensacola Lighthouse!
+If there’s anything that’s been shining consistently—may sunshine or rain descend on it—on the Gulf of Mexico’s waters since the 19th century, it is the Pensacola Lighthouse.

-Built in 1859, not only is it useful for the mariners, but it also stores the importance of this mesmerizing façade and the charming history of its times.
+Built in 1859, it is not only useful for the mariners, but it also stores the importance of this mesmerizing façade and the fascinating history of its times.

-Climb those 177 steps to the top of the lighthouse and take in the beautiful view, comprising of Blue Angels, obviously, as well as the nearby Pensacola Naval Air Station and if you are lucky, you’d catch their incredible performances.
+Climb those 177 steps to the top of the lighthouse and take in the beautiful view, comprising of Blue Angels, as well as the nearby Pensacola Naval Air Station—and if you are lucky, you may even catch their incredible performances.

-The Lighthouse also features the Maritime Museum, which is filled with displays and exhibits associated with the US Coast Guard and the industrial history – and something not to be missed.
+The Pensacola Lighthouse also features the Maritime Museum, which is filled with displays and exhibits associated with the US Coast Guard and the industrial history—something not to be missed.

 Being the westernmost end of Florida, Pensacola is blessed with beautiful beaches.

-The shores of Pensacola Beach, along with Perdido Key, are federally protected – adding safety to the beauty.
+The shores of Pensacola Beach and Perdido Key are federally protected, adding safety to the beauty.

-White sand stretches for a long distance, paralleling the clear blue waters, which the visitors find extremely soothing.
+White sand stretches for a long distance, paralleling the clear blue waters, which the visitors find incredibly soothing.

-Surrounding the beach are several shopping options, cafés, restaurants and bars, accommodations options, architecturally rich buildings, including novelty houses, and entertainment, making it one of the popular destinations of the city!
+Surrounding the beach are several shopping options, cafes, restaurants and bars, accommodations options, architecturally rich buildings, novelty houses, and entertainment, making it one of the city's popular destinations.

-Located on Taylor Road, it was built in 1844, having been established for the safety of the Pensacola naval base.
+Located on Taylor Road, it was built in 1844 and was established for the safety of the Pensacola naval base.

-With a picnic area, hiking trails and an onsite unique bookstore, Fort Barrancas is a historic tourist spot like no other.
+With a picnic area, hiking trails, and a unique on-site bookstore, Fort Barrancas is a historical tourist spot like no other.

-Standing tall – and emitting a mouthwatering smell – at a little distance away from Seville Square, the restaurant has been in business for more than two decades now.
+Standing tall and emitting mouth-watering scents a little distance away from Seville Square, the restaurant has been in business for more than two decades.

-The menu is a tasty blend of fresh seafood dishes, sushi, house-smoked steaks and Grits á Ya Ya, a Southern speciality that has reached every corner of the world.
+The menu is a tasty blend of fresh seafood dishes, sushi, house-smoked steaks, and Grits a Ya Ya—a Southern specialty that has reached every corner of the world.